synqs/ArduinoThermoControlWeb/README.md

 - It shows data in a long list for the moment.
 - It is possible to save the values to an hdf5 file.
 - The setpoint can be changed in the config page.
+- The data can be exported to csv and txt.

 On the technical side we use the following ingredients:
 - Communication with the Arduino is done through the Serial interface.
 - Updates are done through flask_socketio
 - The layout is made nice through flask_bootstrap.
+- Graphics are done with plotly.js
+- the table export happens through the tableExport plug-in

 The project should serve as a boilerplate for our other sensors too.

+Further, we will most likely not install saving of the data on the server as this would make the whole thing MUCH more complicated (where and who to store the data.
+Which data should we show etc.)

 # Installation